Centre for Applied Nonviolent Action and Strategies: Mission

-The core of CANVAS’s work is rather to spread the word of "people power" to the world than to achieve victories against one dictator or another.
-CANVAS' big mission is to explain to the world what a powerful tool nonviolent struggle is when it comes to achieving freedom, democracy and human rights.
+"The core of CANVAS’s work is rather to spread the word of "people power" to the world than to achieve victories against one dictator or another.
+CANVAS' big mission is to explain to the world what a powerful tool nonviolent struggle is when it comes to achieving freedom, democracy and human rights."

 Origins

 CANVAS was established in Belgrade in 2004.
 Its founding members, Slobodan Đinović and Srđa Popović, were leaders of the Serbian youth resistance movement Otpor!
 (Serbian for Resistance!), which played an instrumental role in deposing Slobodan Milošević in 2000.
 CANVAS sees itself as the successor to a host of non-violent campaigners, from India's Mahatma Gandhi to America's Martin Luther King Jr. CANVAS has become known for its work with nonviolent democratic movements worldwide through the transfer of knowledge on strategies and tactics of nonviolent struggle.

-Its founder's dream is to be a world where political change comes through nonviolent struggle.
-CANVAS says it brings a more rigorous, strategic model and skill-set to the process, as well as an encyclopedic knowledge of recent global protest history.
+Its mission is a world where political change comes through nonviolent struggle.
+CANVAS says it brings a strategic model and skill-set to the process, as well as knowledge of recent global protest history.